To view a transcript for a file, do one of the following:

 - Press Shift-Command-G

 To clear the search results:

 - Click the close button in the right side of the search field.

 The ? character can be used to specify a single wildcard and * can be used to specify multiple wildcard characters.

 e.g. a search term of "the*" would result in matches for the words the, their and they etc.

-The audio panel in Transcript mode is identical to the audio configuration panel in Files mode but with the addition of a Relink button for each file.
+The Media panel in Transcript mode is identical to the Media panel in Files mode but with the addition of a Relink button for each file.